Rackspace Technology Announces - GuruFocus.com

+Rackspace Technology has decades of experience developing tailored, bespoke private cloud solutions that provide the best of both private and public clouds.
+We help organizations achieve their goals, from improving customer service to increasing internal efficiency to scaling growth.
+With the launch of Rackspace Technology SDDC Enterprise, Business, and Flex, customers across a wide array of industries, from healthcare and financial services to retail and automotive, can leverage highly targeted advice and resources to meet their private cloud needs.

+“No two organizations’ cloud journeys are alike, so we want to provide customers with the ability to strategically manage their private cloud workloads to meet their individual needs,” added Prewitt.

-For more information about the Rackspace Technology and GCP partnership, click here.
+For more information about the Rackspace Technology SDDC Enterprise, Business, and Flex Launch, click here.

 Rackspace Technology is a leading end-to-end multicloud technology services company.
 We can design, build and operate our customers’ cloud environments across all major technology platforms, irrespective of technology stack or deployment model.
 We partner with our customers at every stage of their cloud journey, enabling them to modernize applications, build new products and adopt innovative technologies.